Is there a relationship between psoas and the gluteals?

-Since I went with the more simple and common one side tilted down and forward a couple of things go along with this.
+Since I went with the simpler and more common one side tilted down and forward, a couple of things go along with this.
 It’s hard to say which comes first.
 If the pelvis is tilted down and forward (anterior tilt) on one side, we would expect to find that muscles that attach to the front of the pelvis, such as the adductors, rectus femoris (a quadriceps), and the iliopsoas might be short and tight.

 This could mean that at the back of the pelvis we find that the hamstrings are longer than they should be, maybe even complaining with some pain at the sit bone.
-We often think long is good but what we really mean is that there is flexibility to get long when needed, not in a constant state of being stretched.
+We often think long is good but what we really mean by “good” is that there is flexibility to get long when needed, not that the muscle is in a constant state of being stretched.

 On the Mat

 Continuing to assume an anterior tilt on one side we will almost always want to bring length into the front of the hip and lengthen the hip flexors.
 This can be anything from a simple lunge to a supta virasana.
 Feel free to use any other postures that you know which put length into these tissues.